| Online Subscription Databases | Free Websites | Print & Microform | Research Guides |

+All of the micrographic holdings are in the 4th floor Micrographics Room, except for the 1996-2014 California briefs, which are in limited access 5th floor storage.
 The currency of the microform records and briefs differs by jurisdiction and is dependent on the microform publisher.
 Users should consult with a reference librarian for assistance in locating the records and briefs for specific opinions.

 A Union List of Appellate Court Records and Briefs: Federal and State, by Michael Whiteman & Peter Scott Campbell

 Appellate court records and briefs are a useful resource for legal research, offering a wealth of background information on cases that may explain the reasoning behind judicial opinions.
 This book highlights the availability of both free and fee-based resources, and also includes information about libraries and archives that maintain briefs in print and microform.
 This book is divided into four sections: United States Supreme Court, United States Circuit Courts of Appeals, State Final Appellate Courts, and State Intermediate Appellate Courts.